Pylons/pylonsrtd/faq/pylonsproject.rst

 Why should I care about The Pylons Project?
 -------------------------------------------

 This really is a good question.
 We hope that people are attracted at first by the spirit of the thing.
 It takes humility to sacrifice a little sovereignty and work together.
-The opposite, forking or splintering of projects, is much more common in the open source world.
+The opposite—forking or splintering of projects—is much more common in the open source world.
 We feel there is a limited amount of oxygen in the space of "top-tier Python web frameworks" and we don't do the Python community a service by over-crowding.

 We are a group of project leaders with experience going back to the start of Python web frameworks.
 We aim to bring fresh ideas to classic problems.
 We